NEW YORK (AP) -- Tim Tebow is coming to New York. Really.

 Eight hours after initially agreeing to a deal, the teams completed the trade that was hung up earlier Wednesday when the Jets apparently balked at repaying Denver more than $5 million for a salary advance due Tebow.
 ESPN reported that the two sides had agreed to split that cost.

-The Jets certainly will have lots of explaining to do as "Timsanity" now will take over New York, just a few weeks after "Linsanity" swept the New York area and the rest of the NBA with the Knicks' sensational Jeremy Lin.
+"Timsanity" now will take over New York, just a few weeks after "Linsanity" swept the New York area and the rest of the NBA with the Knicks' sensational Jeremy Lin.

 But not everyone's a fan.